What is Microsoft Azure? Microsoft Azure is a public cloud platform with more than 200 products and services accessible over the public internet.

 Microsoft Azure is a public cloud platform that offers more than 200 products and cloud services accessible over the public internet.
-Azure is also the largest cloud computing platforms, serving millions of applications, integrations, and customers.
+Azure is the second-largest cloud computing platform (just behind AWS and above GCP), serving millions of applications, integrations, and customers.

 Announced in 2008 as Project Red Dog, Microsoft Azure has grown to become a major cloud computing player.
 As of 2021, Azure has a 20% market share — with AWS at 31% and Google Cloud Platform (GCP) sitting at 9%